Data Center Access

 Periodic Review and Termination of Access

-The Director Systems Support will review the access list annually and will remove any individuals who no longer have a legitimate business need to access the Data Centers.
+The Director of Network and Infrastructure Technology will review the access list annually and will remove any individuals who no longer have a legitimate business need to access the Data Centers.

-As part of the employee exit procedure the ITS staff is notified when employees leave the department.
-An ITS Director will request the immediate removal of access rights if the employee has Data Center access.
+As part of the employee exit procedure the IS staff is notified when employees leave the department.
+An IS Director will request the immediate removal of access rights if the employee has Data Center access.

 Data Center Access Log